 The server log file can become very large, so it might be necessary for you to control its size.
-See How can I manage the size of the server debug log file? on page 8-10.

-- 5. If you require the server software to start running automatically when the server computer is turned on: - a. select the Use Services checkbox - b. select the Start Server at Power Up checkbox. - 6.
+- 5. If you require the server software to start running automatically when the server computer is turned on: - a) Select the Use Services checkbox. - b) Select the Start Server at Power Up checkbox. - 6.
 Click Save Service. - 7.
 At the prompt, confirm saving the FlexNet License Manager service. - 8.
 Click the Start/Stop/Reread tab, and ensure that the FlexNet License Manager service is selected. - 9.
 Click Start Server to start running the floating license server software. - 10.
-Check whether the floating license server started successfully: - a. click the Server Status tab - b. click Perform Status Enquiry - c. the status information shows that the floating license server and vendor daemon are both UP, followed by a licensed feature usage list.
+Check whether the floating license server started successfully: - a) Click the Server Status tab. - b) Click Perform Status Enquiry. - c) The status information shows that the floating license server and vendor daemon are both UP, followed by a licensed feature usage list.
 Any floating license server errors are shown in the status information. - 11.
 After you have started the floating license server, you can use a text editor, such as Notepad, to inspect the server debug log file.